xplenty/xplenty-api-doc-v2/README.md

 ### Encrypted Communication (SSL)

 Xplenty provides all REST API methods over SSL.
 Whenever your code might be operating on a non-secure network (that is, if you're developing a client application), please make use of SSL for all authenticated or sensitive requests.
-For example, requesting cluster information should be performed by an Xplenty client over SSL.
 Service-to-service communication may not benefit from SSL if you trust your hosting provider (or if you are your own hosting provider).

 ### Authentication
 Most of the Xplenty API calls require authentication, supplied in the form of the API key which is generated for each account.